utkarshdbodake/MessageBoard/README.md

     - Example using cURL:
     curl -X DELETE http://localhost:5000/message-board/api/v1/public/messages/58f306ae33bdb54f3b3972f2 -H 'secret-token: sdb~5$43@2ed*cv&4=32ew#fv'
     ```
-- Cases such as deleting message which does not exist, client who does not posses the secreToken is deleting, etc are taken care of.
+- Cases such as deleting message which does not exist, client who does not posses the secretToken is deleting, etc are taken care of.

 -----
 # Test cases